-Today, our Virtual Travel video focuses on the story of Major Thomas Dry Howie – the Major of Saint-Lô.
+Today, we’re telling the story of Major Thomas Dry Howie – the Major of Saint-Lô.
 This native South Carolinian stormed the beaches of Normandy, and continued to inspire his men, and the world, after his death.

 Thomas Howie was born in Abbeville, SC in 1908, descended from the French Huguenot community who established themselves in South Carolina before the Revolution.
 They named the town Abbeville, in honor of their French town they left behind.